 Truman is a supportive and personal community.
 You can count on the fact that your professors will know your name, say “hi” to you on campus, ask about life, and go out of their way to help with everything from research to internships to studying abroad.

 As a transfer student, I felt I had a unique experience at Truman.
 I transferred at the start of my junior year after graduating from a community college.
 When I first arrived, I had no idea in regards to how to build a résumé, interview, or interact with potential employers.
 Through organizations and personnel on campus, I was able to improve exponentially with these tasks after just one semester.
 I think it’s safe to say that although I put in semesters of hard work in order to get to where I am today, Truman provided me with the resources needed to obtain a job.
 I do not say this lightly as I know from experience other institutions simply lack the great resources Truman has to offer.

-I can honestly say that Truman’s academic excellence got me to where I am today and I wouldn’t change a thing.
-The HES program even helped me to fulfill my desire to complete a medical internship abroad.
-Truman’s HES program truly invests in their students.
-My time at Truman will forever be some of the best years of my life!
+I can honestly say that Truman’s academic excellence got me to where I am today and I wouldn’t change a thing….my time at Truman will forever be some of the best years of my life!

 By the end of my time at Truman, I had mastered relationship building which remains helpful years after graduation.
 By having smaller class sizes, students are given the chance to build social networks, which is not always possible in larger learning environments.
 I still feel comfortable reaching out to my former professors if I need a recommendation or advice, or checking in with former classmates about job opportunities or professional guidance.

 People at Truman, whether they be students, faculty, or staff, are always willing to help out, and you can tell that the students here want to help each other reach their goals.